History of Wyoming: Territory and statehood

 After the arrival of the railroad, the population began to grow steadily in the Wyoming Territory, which was established on July 25, 1868.
 Unlike Colorado to the south, Wyoming never experienced a rapid population boom in the 19th century from any major mineral discoveries such as gold or silver.

 Inclusion of women's suffrage in the Wyoming constitution was debated in the constitutional convention, but ultimately accepted.
 The constitution was mostly borrowed from those of other states, but also included an article making all the water in Wyoming property of the state.
 Wyoming overcame the obstacles of low population and of being the only territory in the U.S. giving women the right to vote, and the United States admitted Wyoming into the Union as the 44th state on July 10, 1890.

 Suffrage

-In 1869, Wyoming territory granted women the right to vote, becoming the first U.S. state to extend suffrage to women.
+On December 10, 1869, Wyoming Territory granted women the right to vote, becoming the first future U.S. state to extend suffrage to women.
 Wyoming was also the home of many other firsts for U.S. women in politics.
 The first time women served on a jury was in Wyoming (Laramie in 1870).
 Wyoming had the first female court bailiff (Mary Atkinson, Laramie, in 1870), and the country's first female justice of the peace (Esther Hobart Morris, South Pass City, in 1870).
 Wyoming became the first state in the Union to elect a female governor, Nellie Tayloe Ross, who was elected in 1924 and took office in January 1925.